Porichthys notatus: Bioluminescence

 Adult plainfin midshipman with photophores visible.

 P. notatus is bioluminescent.
 It has photophores in the skin of its head and much of its body.
 One fish has over 700 photophores, each about a millimeter wide.
 They contain luciferin.
 Norepinephrine activates them, producing a distinct fluorescent green glow.
 The fish is only luminescent during courtship.
-It may however, play a role in predator avoidance and potentially attracting prey, as well.
+It may play a role in predator avoidance and potentially attracting prey, as well.
 In the juvenile, photophores point ventrally, directing their illumination downwards.
 This helps to shadow the fish in a silhouette that might make it harder for predators to see.

 Not all individuals express this trait.
 There are two main populations of the species, a southern population found as far north as San Francisco, and a second population extending to the northern reaches of its range.
 Fish of the southern population are bioluminescent, but most northern fish are not, particularly those from the Puget Sound.
 The nonluminescent fish lack luciferin in their photophores.
 In experiments, nonluminescent fish can be made luminescent by dosing them orally or by injection with luciferin obtained from the luminescent ostracod crustacean Vargula hilgendorfii.
 This crustacean has a similar, but not identical, luciferin compound which can apparently function in the photophores of the fish, as well.
 It is thought that the fish obtains its luciferin in the wild by eating this type of crustacean, perhaps a relative such as Vargula tsujii, and that the nonluminescent northern population does not have any of these available to them.